 If you care for your towels in the right way they really could last a lifetime.
-I’ve read review and comments all across the internet of people confirming how durable they are.
+I’ve read reviews and comments all across the internet from people confirming how durable they are.

 Even if you get to the point where you’d like to replace your towels, because of all the advantages they make great DIY or crafting towels.
 The likelihood is that they will never make it to landfill.

 1. Can be more expensive

 Whilst there are some cheaper variations of Turkish towels this con is definitely true.
 On average Turkish towels will always be more expensive than regular towels however you do need to consider all the benefits and weigh up what is important to you.

 Relating directly to the cost element of this disadvantage consider the durability and longevity of a Turkish towel, you may have to replace a regular towel two or three times in the time you own a Turkish towel.

 In my opinion, the additional price is worth it given the benefits I’ve listed above but I also know that purchasing towels for a family really can add up!

 In general Turkish towel design always includes a fringe along the short edges.

 I love this about them and for me, it’s one of the things that makes them a Turkish towel but I do understand that not everyone will be a fan of this design.

 This is more about personal taste than a true disadvantage but if you really don’t like the fringe then Turkish towels may not be for you.